All you need to know about the main BIM professionals (BIM Manager, BIM Coordinator and BIM Specialist)

 - prepare reports and cooperate in auditing activities

 - defining contractual aspects.

-On the contrary, he/she must have a perfect working knowledge of management software.
+Particularly, he/she must have a perfect working knowledge of management software such as:

-- BIM collaboration platform to federate BIM models and data into a single collaborative cloud environment that allows architects, engineers, surveyors, builders, maintainers and owners to work together
+- BIM collaboration platforms to federate BIM models and data into a single collaborative cloud environment that allows architects, engineers, surveyors, builders, maintainers and owners to work together

 - BIM Management software to manage workflows and collaborative work roles.